 - When you reach a full set of lights on the handset, stop and look carefully around.
 The object of your search is nearby.

-- It took us a few attempts to locate the tag on its own.
+- It took us a few attempts to locate our tag on its own.
 Why?
-Because it was not attached to a cat!
+Because it was not attached to a cat, or other large object!